ART & ORGANISM

 - The many levels of organization at which interactions between consciousness and the environment occur creates layers of complexity –as with genes that have pleiotropic effects (affect multiple traits), stimuli from the external and internal environments have many collateral effects: intended response to the environment may have unintended side-effects.
 Environmental stimuli can have positive and negative effects simultaneously, but what is important to the organism and its ability to meet biological needs is the retention of rekationships that bring more advantage than disadvantage.
 It becomes an issue of optimality.

 In the 19th century, Thomas Henry Huxley and others argued that such consciousness is an “epiphenomenon” – a mere side effect of the brain’s workings.
-More recently, it has been suggested that consciousness lets us so that, for example, we experience the sight and sound of a passing car as a unified perception, even though light and sound travel at different speeds.[ii]
+More recently, it has been suggested that consciousness lets us synthesise external information so that, for example, we experience the sight and sound of a passing car as a unified perception, even though light and sound travel at different speeds.[ii]
+And we perceive the countless individual frames (like those of a motion picture) as an unbroken stream (if the rate of presentation is above our flicker-fusion threshold).
+Is there a “flicker fusion of consciousness?”

 - “art” once defined may be seen as productive (why do it?) and receptive (how is it perceived?) — some of the issues and vocabulary were outlined in a review of a conference on the evolution of art and